 - 1. Access to the school's computer system and to the Internet is a privilege, not a right.
-Any violation of school policy and rules may result in: - a.
-Loss of computer privileges; - b.
-Short-term suspension; - c.
-Long-term suspension or expulsion in accordance with the Nebraska Student Discipline Act; and - d.
+Any violation of school policy and rules may result in: a.
+Loss of computer or network privileges; - b.
+Financially responsible for all damages and repairs to the computer system and cases/bags - c.
+Short-term suspension; - d.
+Long-term suspension or expulsion in accordance with the Nebraska Student Discipline Act; and - e.
 Other discipline as school administration and the school board deem appropriate. - 2.
 Students who use school computer systems without permission and for non-school purposes may be guilty of a criminal violation and will be prosecuted.